8 things to know when designing Augmented reality

 Interesting apps are already available in the app store today.
-Magnolia Market shopping app (video below) lets users view different home accessories in their living room, kitchen, or other part of the apartment.
+Magnolia Market shopping app (video below) lets users view different home accessories in their living room, kitchen, or other parts of the apartment.

 Google launched a platform called Poly, which makes it easier to find and distribute 3D objects for augmented and virtual reality.
 We believe that working with objects appropriate for AR and VR applications will be easier every day.

 Animated media like pictures or videos are commonly used in augmented reality.
 In both cases, different data in the form of text and the UI elements itself are normally included in the user interface.
 2D objects are almost identical to what we know today, but with augmented reality, these objects are used in a different context.

 Visual guides help users understand how to use individual UI elements.
 Because augmented reality apps are relatively new, the use of visual guides should not be underestimated.
 Which elements are clickable?
 What primary action is required?
 What gestures should I use?

 It is also necessary to think about the elements that are outside the field of view.
 Sometimes we need to indicate to the users that they need to look around or pick up the smartphone over their heads.
 Otherwise, they may miss out on great things.
 New, and untraditional interactions need to be explained in a clear way.
 Sometimes, text or sound is enough to let the user know they need to perform some action.

 Sounds are an enormously important part of the real world.
 Think about how much sound helps you better evaluate your situation, e.g., when crossing the street.
 You can often recognize what’s going on around you without having to look.